Farrah Maalik: Affair with Grace and WAGs

 Farrah continues trying to help Kim readapt to life after her ordeal, but she then gets a "life-changing offer" of her dream job outside of the village and she is unsure whether to take due to her "tricky situation" with Kim as she is unsure of how Kim will cope with her being away.
 Misbah encourages Farrah to accept the job and says that Kim needs to learn to function without her.
 Farrah ends up talking about her issues with Grace and says that she is unsure if she is truly happy being with Kim.
 Grace and Farrah are then "overcome by their feelings" and they kiss again.
 Kim shows a "positive sign of improvement" and tries to congratulate Farrah on the job, but Farrah snaps at her as she is feeling guilty over her kiss with Grace, although she apologises the next day.

 When Kim finds out about Farrah's affair, she confronts Grace and gets spotted by Grace's jealous ex-boyfriend, villain Glenn Donovan (Bob Cryer), who wrongly assumes that Kim is Grace's new lover.
 Kim decides to give Farrah a second chance, but when she is meeting her, Glenn shoots Kim, leaving her fighting for her life.
 Pattani explained that Farrah is "heartbroken" when Kim is shot and she believes that she is going to lose the "love of her life", and she also blames herself as Kim was innocent and got shot because of Farrah's affair with Grace.
+Glenn is able to walk free due to a lack of evidence and Farrah worries about Kim's mental state.
 When Kim recovers and Glenn returns to the doctors, Farrah tries to protect her and risks her career doctoring Kim's medical notes so that she does not find out that Glenn is back in town as Farrah is worried that his return will set Kim back psychologically.
 However, Glenn is then sent to the hospital after he collapses.
 As Glenn is awaiting for an operation, Kim tries to murder him, but Farrah manages to talk her down in time.

 Wanting to bring Glenn down, Farrah and Kim team up with Grace, Courtney Campbell (Amy Conachan), Maxine Minniver (Nikki Sanderson) and Simone Loveday (Jacqueline Boatswain), with the six ladies forming the "WAGs".
 It was teased that one or more of the ladies could murder Glenn.
 Pattani explained that the experience of almost losing Kim by Glenn's violence has left Farrah "raging and vengeful"; she added that Farrah is not capable of murder and does not want the others to murder either, but she is prepared to kill Glenn with help from the others if it means that they will be free from him.
 Pattani added: